• Skip to primary navigation

 • Once brown both sides, remove to kitchen paper towel on a plate to remove excess oil.
 (Cook the second batch if cooking in batches).

-• Heat over a gentle heat until the parmesan has melted, adding a little more pasta water if it's getting too dry – the sauce should be creamy.
-Transfer to serving plates and sprinkle over a little more grated parmesan and the rest of the torn basil, to serve.
+• Heat over a very gentle heat, stirring, until the cheese has melted.
+Add a little more pasta water if it's getting too dry – the sauce should be creamy.
+Stir through the rest of the cooked courgette / zucchini slices.

 Notes